wkumari/draft-vandergaast-edns-client-subnet/README.md

+   Philip Rowlands, Chris Morrow, Kara Moscoe, Alex Nizhner, Warren Kumari, and Richard Rabbat from Google; Terry Farmer, Mark Teodoro, Edward Lewis, and Eric Burger from Neustar; David Ulevitch and

+Contavalli, et al.       Expires August 28, 2015               [Page 24]

+Internet-Draft        Client Subnet in DNS Queries         February 2015

-   Philip Rowlands, Chris Morrow, Kara Moscoe, Alex Nizhner, Warren Kumari, and Richard Rabbat from Google; Terry Farmer, Mark Teodoro, Edward Lewis, and Eric Burger from Neustar; David Ulevitch and Matthew Dempsky from OpenDNS; Patrick W.  Gilmore and Steve Hill from Akamai; Colm MacCarthaigh and Richard Sheehan from Amazon; Tatuya Jinmei from Infoblox; Andrew Sullivan from Dyn; John Dickinson from Sinodun; Mark Delany from Apple; Yuri Schaeffer from NLnet Labs;
+   Matthew Dempsky from OpenDNS; Patrick W.  Gilmore and Steve Hill from Akamai; Colm MacCarthaigh and Richard Sheehan from Amazon; Tatuya Jinmei from Infoblox; Andrew Sullivan from Dyn; John Dickinson from Sinodun; Mark Delany from Apple; Yuri Schaeffer from NLnet Labs;
-   Duane Wessels from from Verisign; Antonio Querubin; Daniel Kahn Gillmor from the ACLU; Mukund Sivaraman from the Internet Software Consortium; Russ Housley from Vigilsec; Stephen Farrell from Trinity College Dublin; Alissa Cooper from Cisco; Suzanne Woolf; and all of the other people that replied to our emails on various mailing lists.
+   Duane Wessels from from Verisign; Antonio Querubin; Daniel Kahn Gillmor from the ACLU; Evan Hunt and Mukund Sivaraman from the Internet Software Consortium; Russ Housley from Vigilsec; Stephen Farrell from Trinity College Dublin; Alissa Cooper from Cisco;
+   Suzanne Woolf; and all of the other people that replied to our emails on various mailing lists.

 16. References

-Contavalli, et al.       Expires August 28, 2015               [Page 23]

-Internet-Draft        Client Subnet in DNS Queries         February 2015

 16.1.
 Normative References